List of In Another World with My Smartphone characters: Kingdom of Sandora

 A former mercenary-turned-adventurer from Sandora.
 She, Logan, and Will rescued seven slave girls and attempted to flee the kingdom, but came under attack by a Sandworm in the light novel and manga, or a Phrase in the anime.
 After Touya rescues them and removes the slave girls' enslavement collars, he lets them stay at the Belfast Mansion until they can find work.
 After the Moon Reader Café was established, she became a security guard of the café.
 She also became a member of the Knights Order in Brunhild.
+Rebecca even formed good friendship with Carol Rillettes due to their mutual ties with Touya and his brides.